lebowvsky/exercice-allovoisins/README.md

 ## Run the app

-To run the app, you just have to type in the the terminal
+To run the app, you just have to type in the the terminal :

 `npm run dev`

-The app will run [here](http://localhost:5173)
+The app will run locally [here](http://localhost:5173) on the port _5173_.

 ## How the App works